odoo-ps/psus-process/docs/docs/processes/tech-quickstart/lifecycle.md

 ## Planning
 **Description:** Once the development has approval from the customer(usually written and attached to the task), the Project Leader moves the task to the Planning stage.
 If the task is ready to start with PSUS repo ownership and enough hours on the pack to cover the estimate, the Project Leader will change the kanban state color to Green.
 Greened unassigned tasks can be taken to work on.

+Do not take Tasks with Kanban Color Gray or Orange.
+This is because there may be some pending items for those developments or certain issues.
+Developers should only take Greened tasks.

 Exception: For very large developments, newer developers must talk to the Project Leader before taking them.

 If the task is missing any of the above, the task will b blocked and the kanban state color will be Orange(Changes Requested).